 When she was 12 weeks pregnant, Leighann Marquiss went in for a routine ultrasound.
 She was told that the heart was developing outside of the body and she would likely miscarry.
 She was young and had two healthy girls at home, so the news that there was something wrong with her third pregnancy came as a shock.
 She was devastated.
-At 22 weeks, she was still pregnant, so she came to the Fetal Medicine team at Children’s National and was seen by fetal cardiologist Mary Donofrio, M.D.
+At 22 weeks, she was still pregnant, so she came to the Prenatal Pediatrics team (formerly known as the Fetal Medicine Institute) at Children’s National Hospital and was seen by prenatal cardiologist Mary Donofrio, M.D.

 Though the prognosis was still grim, the Marquiss family decided to begin planning for the birth with the team at Children’s National.
 Her baby, a son named Ryan, had ectopia cordis, where the heart develops outside the body, as well as a serious congenital heart defect known as hypoplastic right heart syndrome, among other ailments.
 Although congenital heart disease is the most common birth defect, there are no documented cases of babies surviving with Ryan’s complex medical situation.
 If he survived birth at all, surgeons estimated he’d need several surgical procedures, including several catheters, just to survive his first few months of life.